-When designing user interfaces, small details can make a significant difference in creating a polished and user-friendly experience.
-One such detail is the color of placeholder text in input fields.
-By default, browsers use a standard style for placeholder text, but with CSS, you can easily customize it to align with your design.
-Here’s how you can do it.
+When designing modern user interfaces, small visual details play a major role in creating a clean and professional user experience.
+One such detail is the styling of placeholder text inside input fields.
+By default, browsers render placeholder text in a light gray tone, but CSS allows you to fully customize it to match your design system.

 <!DOCTYPE html>